 Maintenance: ongoing monitoring and rechecks

-And if you’re having a new e-commerce store designed and developed, the audit process would go more like this:
+If you’re having a new e-commerce store designed and developed, the audit process with us and A360 would go like this:

 Launch: compliance support and monitoring provided during launch

-If you’re in this bracket, please don’t underestimate the importance of ADA compliance; new websites are frequently targeted by plaintiffs.
+If you are building a new site, please don’t underestimate the importance of WCAG compliance; new websites are frequently targeted by plaintiffs.
 Luckily for you, however, it’s prime time to fix any accessibility issues that might surface in the audit — post-release fixes tend to be a lot more costly.
 To illustrate:

 Other tips to help with ADA compliance